 Directions:

-- Cream the coconut oil and sugar together.
+2. Cream the coconut oil and sugar together in a mixing bowl.
 If your coconut oil is already soft or liquid, you can cream them directly together, but if your house is cold and your coconut oil is solid, it will be easier to melt the coconut oil first.

-- Grease and flour two 9×5 inch loaf pans and spoon batter equally between the two pans.
+6. Grease and flour a 9×5 inch loaf pans and spoon batter into the pan.

-- Bake at 350 degrees for about 70-75 minutes until the top springs back and cracks down the middle and a toothpick inserted in the center comes out clean.
+7. Bake at 350 degrees for about 70-75 minutes until the top springs back and cracks down the middle and a toothpick inserted in the center comes out clean.
+Let cool and cover with optional chocolate glaze if desired.

 Chocolate Glaze Recipe: